renpy/renpy/sphinx/source/incompatible.rst

 ``allow_underfull`` property is passed, or if :var:`config.allow_underfull_grids` is set to True.

-The way :ref:`layered images <layered-images>` place their children, and how children with variable size are sized, has changed.
+The way :doc:`layered images <layeredimage>` place their children, and how children with variable size are sized, has changed.
 Instead of taking into account the available area in the context the layeredimage is displayed, it now presumes the size of the screen is available, unless an explicit size has been given with :tpref:`xsize`,